celantur/celantur-challenge-6/README.md

 ### Coding challenge

 - Create entity-relationship diagrammes for the database.
-- Implement data models for the processor, storage and REST layers using `dataclasses` or Pydantic.
+- Implement data models for the processor, storage and REST layers using `dataclasses` or `Pydantic`.
 - Share your (private) repository with [@celantor](https://github.com/celantor).